Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Julian nodded. "...That makes sense.
 So they’re basically normal."

-*"Completely* normal, darling.
+"*Completely* normal, darling.
 And by *‘normal’* what I mean is *‘within expected biological norms.’"* Nofl smiled, and sauntered over across his lab.
 "I can tell that’s a weight of your shoulders.
 Coffee?"

 "No thanks.
 Already had some, and I was gonna take a nap when I get home."